halilhanbadem/HHBMailComponent_Source/README.md

 Of course, it makes me happier.
 I already have a small note at the beginning of the source file.

 10) What does HHB mean?<br>
 Initials of my name and my surname.
-"H" ally "H" an "B" adem
+"H" alil "H" an "B" adem

 ----------------------------------------------------------------------------------------------------------------------------------------